 Using With Flakes

-can be integrated with Nix Flakes if you're more familiar with the Nix language and ecosystem.
+If you're familiar with the Nix language and ecosystem, devenv

 The development shell will share the same inputs and lock file as all the other outputs of your flake, ensuring that your entire project is using the same nixpkgs